lentinj/tp-compact-keyboard/README.md

 ### bluetooth-wizard

-Select the device (keyboard) and click "Continue", watch for the PIN code in the hcidump window, and enter that.
+Select the device (keyboard) and click "Continue".
+Watch for the PIN code in the hcidump window and enter that.

 See: https://bugzilla.redhat.com/show_bug.cgi?id=1019287#c3

 ### bluez-test-*

-Versions of Bluez that ship with these scripts don't support SSP, so don't report the PIN code the keyboard requires you to use.
+Versions of Bluez that ship with these scripts don't support SSP and thus don't report the PIN code the keyboard requires you to use.

 To get around this, run the following in a separate console before you start